 The first thing you should do before you even start shopping for your above ground pool is break out the tape measure.
 There are many different sizes of above ground pools and it will help tremendously if you are only looking at prices and packages for 1 or 2 pool sizes.

-What you should do first is decide if your yard is better suited for a round pool or oval shape pool, as these are the two shapes offered in the above ground market.
-If your yard has a lot of space then I recommend a round above ground pool vs. an oval shape pool.
-The ovals are nice for narrower yards but their elongated design leaves you with less volume than the round and less swimming area.
+What you should do first is decide if your yard is better suited for a round pool or an oval shaped pool, as these are the two most shapes offered in the above ground market.
+If your yard has a lot of open unobstructed space. then I recommend a round above ground pool vs. an oval shape pool.
+The ovals are nice for narrower yards but their elongated design leaves you with less volume than the round pool and less swimming area.
+The biggest difference is PRICE.
+Oval pools are much more expensive to buy and install than round, so you actually get more for you money with a round pool.

 The best way to measure for a round pool is to place a stake in the middle of your yard where you would like to put the pool and attach the tape measure to the stake.
 Doing this will allow you to walk off the radius of the round pool with the yard stake being the absolute center, giving you an idea of the what size diameter you are able to fit.